umairtariq903/feedback-system/README.md

-First of place this code in your local xampp/wampp server. create a mysql database with the name as "feedback-system" run "php artisan migrate" in command prompt/git bash run "php artisan db:seed" to insert admin in database After the above setup run "npm install" run "npm run dev"
+1: First of place this code in your local xampp/wampp server.
+2: create a mysql database with the name as "feedback-system".
+3: run "php artisan migrate" in command prompt/git bash.
+4: run "php artisan db:seed" to insert admin in database.
+5: After the above setup.
+6: run "npm install".
+7: run "npm run dev".
-And when npm run dev is running, in new tab run "php artisan serve"
+8: And when npm run dev is running, in new tab run "php artisan. serve".

 You can find the demo here:
 https://drive.google.com/file/d/1SNOMhWVIncmi6_5aGSZ2IUia8FspBcB0/view?usp=sharing